Otto Rössler: Research

 Rössler has authored hundreds of scientific papers in fields as wide-ranging as biogenesis, the origin of language, differentiable automata, chaotic attractors, endophysics, micro relativity, artificial universes, the hypertext encyclopedia, and world-changing technology.

-His most heavily cited publication is the 1976 paper in which he studied what is now known as the Rössler attractor, a system of three linked differential equations that exhibit chaotic dynamics.
+His most heavily cited publication is the 1976 paper in which he studied what is now known as the Rössler attractor, the strange attractor of a system of three differential equations that exhibit chaotic dynamics.
 Rössler discovered his system after a series of exchanges with Arthur Winfree as detailed by Letellier & Messager (2010).
 In 2015, Rössler published in Progress in Biophysics and Molecular Biology "a journal article that points not only to a potential cure for autism, but also a means of creating mystical, all-wise elephants".